kool-dev/kool/docs/2-Presets/Symfony.md

 $ kool exec app ls
 ```

-Try `kool run artisan --help` to execute the `kool exec app php artisan --help` command in your running `app` container and print out information about Symfony's CLI commands.
+Try `kool run console list` to execute the `kool exec app php ./bin/console list` command in your running `app` container and print out a list of Symfony's `console` commands.

 ### Open Sessions in Docker Containers